Pumi Health

 Degenerative Myelopathy (DM)**

-We have discovered that our Pumik can carry the gene for Degenerative Myelopathy, or “DM” for short.
+We have discovered that a few Pumik can carry the gene for Degenerative Myelopathy, or “DM” for short.
 This is a disease that is similar to ALS in humans.
 Dogs are not affected until they are older, as in humans.
 You can find out more about DM at the University of Missouri College of Veterinary Medicine.
-The University has developed a DNA test for the disease.
-You can find out if your Pumi is clear of the disease (2 normal genes), a carrier (1 normal and 1 affected gene) or affected (2 affected genes) by taking a cheek swab to collect the DNA and sending it to the U of MO.
-You can order a test kit here.
+You can find out if your Pumi is clear of the disease (2 normal genes), a carrier (1 normal and 1 affected gene) or affected (2 affected genes).

 Primary Lens Luxation (PLL)**

 There have been several instances of Primary Lens Luxation in puppies in the Scandinavian countries.
 There is also an OFA DNA test for this disease.
 As with DM, it’s important to test your Pumi before breeding them.
-You can order a test kit here (scroll to the bottom of the page).
 You can find out more about PLL at the University of Missouri College of Veterinary Medicine.